Abigail/Abigail.github.io/Src/Trapped/narwhal.md

 #### Square

-On the Square Spiral, the %%PIECE%% gets trapped after 172 steps.
+On the Square Spiral, the **Narwhal** gets trapped after 172 steps.

 #### Diamond

-After 13 steps, the %%PIECE%% escapes to the left, moving one square each step, for an escape velocity of \(1\).
+After 13 steps, the **Narwhal** escapes to the left, moving one square each step, for an escape velocity of \(1\).

 ### Wedge

 #### Folded

-On the Folded Wedge, the %%PIECE%% escapes to infinity by repeating a three step pattern: two squares forward, one square backwards, and one square to the left.
+On the Folded Wedge, the **Narwhal** escapes to infinity by repeating a three step pattern: two squares forward, one square backwards, and one square to the left.
 This way, the three left most squares of each row will be visited.
 This three step loop to move one square to the